fa7ad/fa7ad.github.io/data/posts/04_fp-trials-tribulations.md

 g : x \mapsto x * 2
 $$

-Lets take a letter `y` and let its value be...
+Let's take a letter `y` and let its value be...

 $$
 y = f(g(10))